jpcposth/SneakerApplication/README.md

 ## Login

 1. Launch the application.
-2. Enter your username and password.
+2. If you have an account, enter your username and password.
 3. Click the "Log in" button.

 ## Register

 1. Launch the application.
-2. Click the "Register" button on the login screen.
+2. If you don't have an account, click the "Register" button on the login screen.
 3. Enter your desired username and password.
+(The passwords aren't encrypted, so don't use a commen used password)
 4. Click the "Register" button.

 ## Collection

 1. Log in to access your collection.
 2. View your sneakers in an organized manner.
-3. Right-click on a sneaker to access additional options.

 ## Add